 What are Inherent Risks?

-Inherent risks refer to the potential vulnerabilities and threats that exist within a system or organization when there are no security controls or measures in place.
-These risks arise due to various factors, such as the design of the system, the software or hardware used, or even the nature of the business or operations.
+Inherent risks are those vulnerabilities and threats that may prevail in a system or organization where no security controls or measures are implemented.
+Inherent risks result from many factors, such as system design, type of software or hardware used, or even the nature of the business or operation.

-Inherent risks can be identified through a risk assessment process that evaluates the potential threats and vulnerabilities that exist within the system or organization.
-Examples of inherent risks may include weaknesses in software applications, lack of access controls, or inadequate data backup and recovery procedures.
+Inherent risks could be identified through some forms of risk assessment: analyzing both the threats and the vulnerabilities that exist within either the system or the organization.
+Examples include weaknesses in software applications, access controls, or data backup and recovery procedures.

 What are Residual Risks?

-Residual risks point out that security isn’t a one-off activity.
-Putting locks on your doors doesn’t guarantee that criminals can’t attack you.
-They could find ways to either open the locks or break down the doors even if it means going the extra mile to do that.
+Residual risks indicate that security is not a one-time thing.
+Locking your doors does not mean criminals cannot attack you.
+They may find means of opening the locks or breaking your doors down even if it calls for going extra miles to do that.

-Residual risks are the remaining risks that persist even after implementing security controls or measures to mitigate inherent risks.
-These risks are present due to various factors such as the inability of the security controls to completely eliminate the vulnerabilities, the evolution of new threats that were not present earlier, or even human error or negligence.
+These are there because of a number of factors, including but not limited to the inability of the security controls to completely eliminate the vulnerabilities, evolution of new threats that were not there in the first place, or even human error or negligence.

 Inherent and Residual Risks in Cybersecurity